 Although the bare-eyed cockatoo is a little less demanding than larger cockatoos, this is still a bird that is best suited for an owner who wants a constant companion.
 These birds crave social interaction with their owners and can resort to destructive behaviors if they feel neglected.
-Make sure that you have plenty of time to spend with the bird before bringing a bare-eyed cockatoo into your home.
+You will need to devote at least 3 hours a day to your bird.

-As with all birds, the larger the cage the better.
-But even with a large cage, your cockatoo will need plenty of time outside the enclosure for play, exercise, and attention from you and your family.
+As with all birds, get the largest cage possible.
+It will need a medium or large-sized enclosure that is at least 2-feet wide, 3-feet long, and 4-feet tall.
+Even if you give it an enormous cage, your cockatoo will need plenty of time outside the enclosure for play, exercise, and attention from you.
 You serve as this bird's flock, and your bare-eyed cockatoo will insist on interacting with you.

-All cockatoos require regular bathing to keep their skin healthy and their plumage shiny.
-Carefully dry the birds in a warm room after bathing them.
-If you clip the wings, do so only on the primary feathers so they can easily fly and glide around the house.
-These birds will prefer to be out and about rather than remaining confined in their cage.
+If you clip its wings, do so only on the primary feathers so it can easily fly and glide around the house.
+This bird prefers to be out and about rather than remaining confined to its cage.

 Cockatoos are highly susceptible to psittacosis, a disease caused by the bacteria Chlamydia psitttaci.
 Symptoms include lethargy, discharge from the eyes, and respiratory problems.
 Your bird will require antibiotics if it contracts psittacosis.

-The most common problems with cockatoos, however, are general malaise and behavior problems that occur when birds don't receive enough attention and interaction with owners.
-Destructive behaviors and feather pulling are clear signs your bird needs more attention.
+The most common problems with cockatoos are general malaise and behavior problems that occur when birds do not receive enough attention and interaction with owners.
+Unwanted behaviors like feather pulling or constant screaming are clear signs your bird needs more attention.

 More Pet Bird Species and Further Research